 5.4.2.5 SET_PARAMETERS command / response

+5.4.2.5.1 General

 The SET_PARAMETERS command and response is used to negotiate values of parameters between originator and receiver in both acknowledged and unacknowledged mode of transfer.
 These parameters shall include the version of the RDS.

 If the originator wants to negotiate the value of parameters, the originator shall send a SET_PARAMETERS command including the set of parameters along with their values to the receiver.
 The receiver shall send a SET_PARAMETERS response, either confirming these parameter values by returning the requested values, or proposing different ones in their place.
 Both, the originator and the receiver shall use the negotiated values after the completion of the negotiation process.